 Say: Jesus loves each and every person on earth, and he wants everyone to experience his love.
 Telling people about Jesus is like introducing them to the best friend they’ll ever have.
 Jesus’ disciples Peter and John knew how wonderful it was to have a relationship with Jesus.
 That’s why they were so excited to tell people about him.
 This is what they said in Acts 4:20: “We cannot stop telling about everything we have seen and heard.”
 All it takes to tell someone about Jesus is to tell the person what you’ve seen and heard in your relationship with Jesus.

 These ideas were modified from Hands-On Bible Curriculum.
-I love this line because of all the unique games, snacks, and crafts that are used to help kids learn about God.
+I love this resource because of all the unique games, snacks, and crafts that are used to help kids learn about God.
 Kids retain more by interacting with a lesson rather than just hearing it.
 Jesus used everyday things to teach important truths and Hand-On Bible Curriculum allows you to do the same.
 Discovering the Bible will be a fun, hands-on experience that gets kids excited about coming to Sunday school.

 How do you prepare your kids for school?
 Let us know using the comment section below!